Looking for the best places to see the Northern Lights in the world?

 I have asked travel experts to spill the top destinations where you can see the northern lights, nature’s most dazzling light show.

-If you are a lover of adventure and nature, and you are looking for a place with few people to travel, disconnect, and look for aurora borealis, in this post you have 23 ideas that will surprise you.
+If you are a lover of adventure and nature, and you are looking for a place with few people to travel, disconnect, and look for aurora borealis, in this post you have 23 ideas on where can you see the northern lights that will surprise you.

 Índice / Table of Contents

 - When Is the Best Time to See the Northern Lights?